auth0/docs/articles/quickstart/native/ios-objc/05-linking-accounts.md

   ]
 }) %>

-### Let's Begin

-#### Be Familiar with Auth0

-This tutorial assumes you are already familiar with Auth0 and how to Sign up and Sign in using Lock or Auth0 Toolkit. **If you're not sure, check out [this tutorial](/quickstart/native/ios-objc/01-login) first.**
+This tutorial assumes you are already familiar with Auth0 and how to Sign up and Sign in using Lock or Auth0 Toolkit.
+If you're not sure, check out the [login tutorial](/quickstart/native/ios-objc/01-login) first.

 ### 1. Setting Up